Observer-based boundary control of distributed port-Hamiltonian systems: The observer-based controller

-\begin{remark} One special case of Proposition \ref{Prop:Main} is proposed in \citep{wu2018reduced} in te context of reduced order control of finite dimensional PHS.
-There the matrix $K$ obtained by LQR method and the matrix $Q_c=Q$. \end{remark}
+\begin{remark} One special case of Proposition \ref{Prop:Main} is proposed in \citep{Wu2018JournalReduced} in the context of reduced order control of finite-dimensional PHS.
+There the matrix $K$ obtained by a LQR method and the matrix $Q_c=Q$. \end{remark}